 Tim Drake (Robin III) and Cassie Sandsmark (Wonder Girl II) from Teen Titans.
 Given the fact that they had a very platonic interaction before the hookup, that Wonder Girl was the girlfriend of Robin's dead best friend Superboy, and the reason they kissed in the first place was due to mutual mourning of said person... yeah, it was definitely a trainwreck.
 Fans of both Wonder Girl and Robin sighed a collective breath of relief when the pairing ended.

-Most fans regard Black Panther and Storm's marriage as something akin to this.
-Many of those who were interested in the idea were annoyed at Reginald Hudlin's hamfisted railroading of the relationship from casual acquaintance to Wedding Of Perfect Couple as soon as possible, especially since they were made out as some kind of First Couple of Black Superheroes.
+Black Panther and Storm's marriage resulted from Reginald Hudlin's hamfisted railroading of the relationship from casual acquaintance to Wedding Of Perfect Couple as soon as possible, and were made out as some kind of First Couple of Black Superheroes.
 Subsequent writers were not subtle about their distaste for the pairing, and found any possible reason to have Storm go on missions with the X-Men or for T'Challa to have solo adventures.
 After the events of the X-Men vs Avengers, where the two fought, their marriage has been annulled.

-Bobby Drake/Iceman and Kitty Pryde/Shadowcat seem to be falling into this trope.
-As of the seventh issue of the Wolverine and the X-Men comic, Bobby and Kitty have shared two kisses, despite the fact that they've spent years as distant acquaintances at best.
+Bobby Drake/Iceman and Kitty Pryde/Shadowcat.
+As of the seventh issue of the Wolverine and the X-Men comic, Bobby and Kitty have shared two kisses, despite how they've spent years as distant acquaintances at best.
 They had a decent relationship arc in the Ultimate Marvel universe, and writers have been known to mix the two up before.
 It comes completely out of nowhere in the main Marvel Universe.
-However, this, too, was crashed into the ground, this time by the events of Battle Of The Atom after Kitty gets fed up with Wolverine's Holier Than Thou attitude and, after chewing out Iceman for not trying to stand up for himself and leaning towards Wolverine's way of thinking, breaks it off and goes to join Cyclops' team.
+However, this, too, was crashed into the ground, this time by the events of Battle of the Atom after Kitty gets fed up with Wolverine's Holier Than Thou attitude and, after chewing out Iceman for not trying to stand up for himself and leaning towards Wolverine's way of thinking, breaks it off and goes to join Cyclops' team.